The 15th Annual New York City Poetry Festival

 Ready for one of the most unique experiences you’ll have this summer in New York City?

-What can attendees expect at Poetopia?
+What can attendees expect at NYC PoFest?

-As Poetopia suggests—everything your little poetry heart can dream of, and more!
+Everything your little poetry heart can dream of, and more!

 The festival remains 100% free to attend—beyond the $2.75 ferry fare, there are no barriers to entry or to performance.